 Congress vs Parliament

-Congress and parliament are two words that have come to represent two major forms of democracies in different parts of the world.
+The difference between congress and parliament exist in the way they function.
+Congress and parliament are terms that have come to represent two major forms of democracies in different parts of the world.
 While Westminster form of parliamentary democracy is found in Britain and many other commonwealth countries that were ruled by Britain at one point of time and are now free and independent, congressional form of democracy where the President is the head of the executive is opted by mainly US and some other countries.
 The main purpose of both congress as well as parliament is to make, pass, and amend laws providing representation to states or provinces that collectively make up the nation.
 However, there are also differences that will be highlighted in this article.

 What is the difference between Congress and Parliament?

-· Both congress and parliament serve the same purpose of making legislation, though there are differences in how members get elected and what they do after getting elected in the two types of legislative bodies.
+Both congress and parliament serve the same purpose of making legislations though, there are differences in how members get elected and what they do after getting elected in the two types of legislative bodies.